 But we need more resources to be more effective by enlisting and training a group of young alumni of The Irish Rover to contribute to our investigative reporting.
 This will provide stability and continuity to this central part of our mission.

-Our Annual Breakfast during Reunion Weekend is both a measure of the growth of the organization and of special importance.
-From its small beginnings in the spring of 2007, the event now attracts an audience that overflows the large space in McKenna Conference Center and includes hundreds more who watch the event online live.
+Our Annual Breakfast during Reunion Weekend, which has been both a measure of the growth of the organization and of special importance to it, was cancelled with the rest of Reunion 2020 due to the university’s COVID-19 response.
+While we recognize that there remains a chance that Reunion 2021 will be cancelled as well, we are moving forward with our plans for another blockbuster event on Saturday, June 5, 2021.
+From its small beginnings in the spring of 2007, the event now attracts an audience that has overflowed the large space in McKenna Conference Center and includes hundreds more who watch the event streamed online.
 Our speakers are drawn from the very best of the faculty and always include student speakers who reflect on their experiences at Notre Dame.
-This year Rev. Wilson Miscamble, CSC, discused his new book on The Ambitious Life and Conflicted Legacy of Notre Dame’s Father Ted Hesburgh.
-More about our Annual Breakfast — including a full length video and transcripts of this years talks — is available here.
+You can watch last year’s program with Rev. Wilson Miscamble, CSC, discussing his book on The Ambitious Life and Conflicted Legacy of Notre Dame’s Father Ted Hesburgh.
+More about our Annual Breakfast is available here.

 Student Groups & Organizations

 While about 80% of Notre Dame students self-identity as Catholics, a large and increasing number are only loosely attached to the Church.
 But the truly Catholic minority is still larger, we believe, than at any other major school, and their organizations are vibrant and absolutely essential to the Catholic character of the university.
 Accordingly, we maintain close relations with students in organizations like The Irish Rover, Notre Dame Right to Life, Militia Immaculata, and SCOP (devoted to issues of family and chastity).
-We provide much-needed financial support and assist – very successfully – in their fund-raising.
-And with your support we will do more.
+We provide much-needed financial support and assist – very successfully – in their fund-raising efforts.
+But more needs to be done.
+And with your support more will be done — to encourage them in their effort to live out their faith and to speak up for fundamental Catholic tenets even as the dominant culture on campus advances its radical opposition to the Church’s teaching on abortion, sex, and marriage unchecked by the administration.
 More, we look to them for the future of Sycamore Trust and the continuation of our mission to restore the Notre Dame classrooms to the service of Catholic education.